Landmine Row: How To Do, Muscles Worked and Variations

 6. Repeat for the desired number of repetitions on both sides.

-• Keep your core tight and don’t forget to exhale as you lift up and inhale as you lower back down.
+7. Keep your core tight, and remember to exhale as you lift up and inhale as you lower back down.

-The bench supported landmine Meadows row is a variation of the landmine row that is performed with a bench for support.
+The bench-supported landmine Meadows row is a variation of the landmine row performed with a bench for support.

 Named after legendary bodybuilder John Meadows.
 The combination of the bench and landmine attachment allows for a controlled and stable range of motion, which makes it an excellent option for targeting the upper back muscles.